 As long as the water temperature does not remain above 86 degrees Fahrenheit and 30 degrees Celsius for weeks on end, you need not be concerned.
 However, as the temperature rises, the dissolved oxygen in the water decreases.
 If you have a good filtration system, odds are you won't have a problem.
 Nevertheless, it won't hurt to increase the aeration to ensure proper levels of oxygen.
 You should also perform water changes more often, using water that is a degree or two cooler than the tank water.
 That will serve to keep the water temperature down and maintain adequate oxygen levels for your fish.

 In the event of a lengthy heatwave, you might have to take steps to cool the water.
 Here are some suggestions for keeping the water cool and ways to lower the temperature if it goes too high.

 - Keep the aquarium lights turned off.

 - Make sure the room does not receive direct sunlight.

 - Remove the hood from the tank (use caution if your fish are jumpers).
 Also, keep an eye on any cats you may have.

 - Place a fan so that it blows directly across the water.

 - Float ice packs in the water.

-Regardless of which method you use, be sure to keep the rate of reduction slow - about 2 F/ 1 C every eight to ten hours.
+Regardless of which methods you use, be sure to keep the rate of reduction slow, dropping about 2 degrees Fahrenheit or 1 degree Celsius every eight to ten hours.
 Remember, rapid water changes are harmful to your fish.
-You want to keep an eye on your aquariums water temperature from the time the heat wave starts.
-You want to do your best to keep your aquarium cool rather than have to find a way to cool it off.
+You want to keep an eye on your aquarium's water temperature from the time the heatwave starts.
+You want to do your best to keep your aquarium cool as the room temperature rises, rather than have to find a way to cool it off.